oddluck/limnoria-plugins/SpiffyTitles/README.md

 ## On-Demand Titles
 You can retrieve titles on demand using the `t` command.
-If something goes wrong, `onDemandTitleError` will be sent instead of the link title.
+If something goes wrong, `badLinkText` will be sent instead of the link title.

 ## Available Options